Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A Developer implemented a static website hosted in Amazon S3 that makes web service requests hosted in Amazon API Gateway and AWS Lambda.
-The site is showing an error that reads: 'No 'Access-Control-Allow-Origin' header is present on the requested resource.
+The site is showing an error that reads: `No Access-Control-Allow-Origin` header is present on the requested resource.
 Origin 'null' is therefore not allowed access.'
 What should the Developer do to resolve this issue?

 - [ ] Enable cross-origin resource sharing (CORS) on the S3 bucket.
 - [x] Enable cross-origin resource sharing (CORS) for the method in API Gateway.